The Jane Addams Peace Association (the Peace Association) Overview

 - Youth: We honor and value youth as changemakers in their communities and in the world.

 Leadership, Governance & Oversight

 The Board is composed of a President and Vice President, or Co-Presidents, a Secretary, a Treasurer as well as other members of committees, up to a total of twelve.
-Each member serves on at least two of the Board’s standing committees and may chair one.
+Each member serves on at least one of the Board’s standing committees and may chair one.
 Those committees are:

 The Communications Committee oversees the planning and logistics of the Jane Addams Peace Association’s web and social media presence, the book awards ceremony, and press releases regarding the awards and ceremony.
 It leads in understanding and prioritizing audience and stakeholders and identifying potential partners.

 The Children’s Book Award Committee assist the Executive Director with the book award ceremony, contacts with publishers, and press releases regarding the awards and ceremony and may serve liaison to the Book Selection Committee.

 The Program Committee work includes sharing ideas of program expansion, developing guidelines for curriculum, and overseeing the development of other programming based on partnership opportunities.